nus-cs2113-AY2021S2/ip/docs/README.md

 # User Guide
 ## Introduction
-Duke is a simple task manager application that runs on a Command Line Interface (CLI).
-By using Duke, you will be able to add, view and find different type of tasks you added previously.
+DUKE is a simple task manager application that runs on a Command Line Interface (CLI).
+By using DUKE, you will be able to add, view and find different type of tasks you added previously.
 Once you finished a task, you will be able to mark it as done or delete it once it is no longer relevant.
-Duke gives you a simple way to manage your daily tasks.
+DUKE gives you a simple way to manage your daily tasks.
 ##Table of Contents
 1. Quick Start
 2. Features